daniifrim/notion_x_publisher/docs/instructions/instructions.md

    - If the model is `gpt-4o` use `gpt-4o` as the model name
    - Do not try to change it to other variant
    - Do not change this to `gpt-4` or any other variant

+## Manual Tweet Variation Generation

+The system supports manual generation of tweet variations through a webhook triggered by a button in Notion:

+1. **Button Setup in Notion**
+   - Each draft tweet has a "Create Variations" button
+   - When clicked, it triggers the webhook to generate variations
+   - The button is only active for tweets in "Draft" status

+2. **Webhook Functionality**
+   - Validates the webhook secret for security
+   - Retrieves the draft tweet's title from the database
+   - Uses the AI service to generate 5 variations in different styles:
+     - Straightforward
+     - Casual and conversational
+     - Engaging with a question
+     - Humorous or witty
+     - Thought-provoking

+3. **Response Handling**
+   - Updates the Notion page with generated variations
+   - Changes status to "Processed" when successful
+   - Sets status to "Failed to Post" with error message if unsuccessful

+4. **Usage**
+   - Click the "Create Variations" button in Notion
+   - Wait for the webhook to process (typically a few seconds)
+   - Review the generated variations in the page content
+   - Select preferred variation for scheduling

+5. **Error Handling**
+   - Validates webhook payload and secret
+   - Checks page status before processing
+   - Provides detailed error messages in Notion
+   - Implements retry mechanism for transient failures